Barnet Gate

-Barnet Gate is a hamlet on the northern edge of the London Borough of Barnet to the west of Arkley, in England.
+Barnet Gate is a village on the northern edge of the London Borough of Barnet to the west of Arkley, in England.
 There was a settlement there during the Roman occupation of Britain and in the Anglo-Saxon period it was known as Grendeles Gatan (Grendel's Gate or Grendelgate) after Grendel, the monster in the epic poem Beowulf.
 Manor courts were held there and brickmaking was an important local industry.
 It was on the edge of Southaw wood which was cleared when nearby Chipping Barnet was developed after which it was known as Barnet Gate.
 The Gate referred to no longer exists but was either a gate used to prevent cattle straying onto Barnet Common or a gate that marked the boundary between Hertfordshire and Middlesex.

 History

 Barnet Gate was a settlement as early as the Roman occupation of Britain and Hendon Wood Lane may have been a Roman road.

 During the Anglo-Saxon period, Barnet Gate was known as Grendeles Gatan (Grendel's Gate or Grendelgate) and referred to as such in a c.975 charter giving the northern bounds of Hendon, a reference to the monster killed in the legend of Beowulf.
 The gate referred to no longer exists but was either a gate used to prevent cattle straying onto Barnet Common, or a gate that marked the boundary between Hertfordshire and Middlesex which ran through the locality.
 Manor courts were held in the area and the British Library hold a book in their collection titled Barnet Court Book which records a manor court held in Barnet Gate in 1354.
 It had the name Greensgate in 1574 and Grinsgate in 1754.

 The settlement was on the edge of Southaw (or Suthawe) wood which belonged to the Abbey of St Albans but which was cleared when Chipping Barnet was developed to the east.
 The word barnet is derived from the Old English word bærnet, or "the land cleared by burning".